avsaase/weact-studio-epd/README.md

 The driver exposes both write access to the screen frame buffers and higher-level `embedded-graphics` support.

+By default this driver uses `async`.
+If you prefer to use a blocking API instead you can enable the `blocking` feature.

 ## Supported displays

 | Display | Colors | Supported | Partial update[^1] | Fast refresh[^2] | Tested |